turtlepod/fx-email-log/readme.txt

 **[f(x) Email Log](http://genbumedia.com/plugins/fx-email-log/)** is a simple plugin to log all email sent via WordPress.

 Simply visit "Tools > Email Log" Admin Page to see all your email logs.
 You can delete the log manually or bulk.
-It will log all your email including the one sent by Contact Form plugins.
+It will log all your email including the one sent by your favorite contact form plugins.

 **Features:**

 1. Easy to use.
 1. No ads.
+No bloated features.
 1. Fully featured.
-You can delete
+You can delete/bulk delete logs and search logs.
 1. Free, Open Source, GPL v2.0 or later license. :) Use it to make something cool.
 1. Support available at [Genbu Media](http://genbumedia.com/contact/?about=f%28x%29+Email+Log).